 2. 3D Visual Orientation Shortcuts

-- Home resets the 3D view to isometric view on viewport which is the home position of the model.
+- Home resets the 3D view to the isometric view on the viewport, which is the home position of the model.

 - Number Pad “0” for Camera perspective setting

 - Number Pad “1” for front ortho, Ctrl+NumPad “1” for back ortho

 - Shift+NumberPad1 for axis orientation x/y/z